Tarrency/viewerjs-webcomponent/README.md

 </viewer-webcomponent>
 ```

-## Options and Methods and Keyboard support of Viewer
+## Options and Methods and Keyboard support of Viewerjs
 Refer to [viewjs](https://github.com/fengyuanchen/viewerjs?tab=readme-ov-file).

 ## License and Contributing and Versioning